amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 keypoints:
 - "Collecting filepaths is often the first step of any AV script"
 - "The import statement allows you to expand Python's functionality by loading modules with specialized functions"
 - "Standard distribution modules are installed with Python.
-Other modules must be installed."
+Other modules must be installed"
 - "Two common modules for listing files with Python are `os` and `glob`"
 - "The filepath is the sequence of parent folders that define the location of a particular file or directory"
 ---

 ## The First Step: Finding Files

-Before Alice can do anything with any file in Python, she needs to be able to refer to files in Python.
+Before Alice can do anything with any file in Python, she first needs to be able to refer Python to the location that file.

 ## Navigating filenames, file paths, and file systems

-Gaining a basic understanding of file systems is the first step to learn how to find and work with files.
+Gaining a basic understanding of file systems is the first step in learning how to find and work with files.
 File systems provide a structured method for arranging data on a storage device.
 If you've ever formatted a hard drive using Disk Utility (macOS) or Disk Management (Windows), you've applied some form of file system to your device.
-That file system allows is what makes it possible to create files and folders on your storage device.
+That file system is what makes it possible to create files and folders on your storage device.

 File systems have different rules, regulations, and ways of behaving; in your work as AV archivists, you'll most likely encounter a few common acronyms: